pippinbarr/cart253-2020/modules/04/movement.md

 ## Taking control

-Now that the circle know how to move, we could allow the user to __control__ it with the mouse position.
-We could say that if the mouse is to the __right__ of the circle it should move right, if it's to the __left__ it should move left, and it it's __above__ the circle it should move up, and if it's __below__ the circle it should move down.
+Now that the circle knows how to move, we could allow the __user__ to control it with the mouse position.
+We could say that if the mouse is to the __right__ of the circle it should move right, if it's to the __left__ it should move left, and if it's __above__ the circle it should move up, and if it's __below__ the circle it should move down.

 Sounds like we need some `if`-statements!